Zero Trust Architecture for Uncompromised Security

 Identity and Access Management (IAM)

-Customized frameworks to verify and authorize users.
+Custom IAM frameworks that verify and authorize every user.

 5